satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 a platform for performing for such open and distributed review, the Frontiers journals do provide an interactive discussion forum for authors and reviewers to improve the quality of a submission after an initial closed review.
+In GitHub, code is available for everyone to view and for registered GitHub members to comment on and report issues using an interactive web interface.
+The interface combines a discussion forum that allows inserting comments on any given line of code together with a mechanism for accepting new updates to the code that fix unresolved issues or address reviewer comments (an example is shown in Figure X).

-In As an example of a collaborative system, GitHub provides a web interface for code review and interactive discussion of software projects.
-Similar to a publication workflow, authors submit code for review.
-This code is available for everyone to view and for registered GitHub members to comment on and report issues using an interactive web interface.
-The interface combines a discussion forum that allows inserting comments on any given line of code together with a mechanism for accepting new updates to the code that fix unresolved issues or address reviewer comments.
-These interactive discussions become part of a permanent log of the project.
+These interactive discussions become part of a permanent and open log of the project.

 .. figure:: images/image06.png
    :align: center